 It’s common to experience a wide range of intense emotions when going through cancer or supporting someone close to you through cancer.

-Many people find it useful to talk through these emotions with a trained psychologist who can provide reassurance, guidance and teach coping strategies to help you manage.
+Many people find it useful to talk through these emotions with a trained psychologist who can provide reassurance, guidance and teach coping strategies to help manage what they are experiencing.

 What are psychological services?

-Depending on your needs, you may be referrered through to the team of Psychologists at Cancer Society or to Lucy Barnes who works from a private clinic in Parnell.
-All of the Psycologists are experienced in structuring sessions to meet your specific needs, working with individuals and whanau.
-The team at the Cancer Society also offer group sessions for people who might benefit from interacting with others in similar circumstances.
+Depending on your needs, you may be referrered through to the team of Psychologists at Cancer Society or to private Health Psychologist.
+All of the Under the Canopy Psychologists are experienced in structuring sessions to meet your specific needs, working with individuals and whanau.
+The team at the Cancer Society also offer group sessions for people who might benefit from interacting with others in similar circumstances

 Some of our group programs and services run by the Cancer Society include:

 - Cancer Support Series (educational seminar series in Grafton)